mpaiva/workshops/design-assets/proto-io/readme.md

 	- Delay: `0`
 8. Save interaction, Save & Preview

-### Step 05 - Navigation Container
+### Step 05 - Create and Link Screens
 1. Create `3 New Screens`:
 	- Harness
 	- Appliances
+	- Add
+	- Scan
+	- Select
 	- Grid
 2. Add design assets to each screen accordingly

-3. For the Appliances screen, add 2 additional states:
-	- State 1: `04-appliances-1.png`
-	- State 2: `05-appliances-2.png`
-	- State 3: `10-appliances-4.png`
-4.
+### Final Step - Navigation Container
+1. Create a container
+2. Build only `State 1` with all possible buttons
+3. Add interaction to each navigation button
+4. Add interaction to `Add` and `close` buttons
+5. Fine tune animations